amjjd/rustrast/rustrast-02/README.md

 * There's no penalty to copying `RGBQUAD`s rather than converting them to `u32` or larger.
 * Those are unaligned instructions, although they perform the same as the aligned versions if the memory is aligned.
-  While the locations I see from `CreateDIBSection` do seem to be at least 16-byte aligned, I would need to allocate my own buffer and use `SetDIBitsToDevice` or `StretchDIBits` to ensure it.
+  While the locations I see from `CreateDIBSection` do seem to be at least 16-byte aligned (more probably, 4KB page aligned), I would need to allocate my own buffer and use `SetDIBitsToDevice` or `StretchDIBits` to ensure it.
 * When I'm drawing polygons I may need to write 4 pixels at once to give the optimiser a chance.
+But I will look at the disassembly first!

-I've checked in the second-last version of the draw loop as dealing with `RGBQUAD`s is a lot easier than packing pairs of pixels into `i64`s, and I presume windows-rs has handled the endianness properly.
+I comnmitted the second-last version of the draw loop as dealing with `RGBQUAD`s is a lot easier than packing pairs of pixels into `i64`s, and I presume windows-rs has handled the endianness properly.

 How am I feeling about Rust?
 ----------------------------

+I like how opinionated Rust is: there is a standard build and dependency system; you get warnings if you don't use idiomatic casing.

 I still have a constant feeling that I'm not doing things idiomatically, which is not helped by my not having read much of the learning material yet.
 I know I don't understand how casting works yet, as I just keep trying things until it